textileio/powergate/README.md

   pow [command]

 Available Commands:
-  admin              Provides admin commands apply-config       Apply the default or provided storage config to the specified cid deals              Provides commands to view Filecoin deal information default-config     Returns the default storage config get                Get data by cid from the storage profile help               Help about any command id                 Returns the storage profile id info               Get information about the current storate state of a cid log                Display logs for specified cid remove             Removes a Cid from being tracked as an active storage replace            Applies a StorageConfig for c2 equal to that of c1, and removes c1 set-default-config Sets the default storage config from stdin or a file stage              Temporarily stage data in the Hot layer in preparation for applying a cid storage config storage-jobs       Provides commands to query for storage jobs in various states version            Display version information for pow and the connected server wallet             Provides commands about filecoin wallets
+  admin        Provides admin commands config       Provides commands to interact with cid storage configs data         Provides commands to interact with general data APIs deals        Provides commands to view Filecoin deal information help         Help about any command id           Returns the storage profile id storage-jobs Provides commands to query for storage jobs in various states version      Display version information for pow and the connected server wallet       Provides commands about filecoin wallets

 Flags:
   -h, --help                   help for pow